Accessibility Statement

 Firstly, we found that genes only partly explain differences in metabolic responses to food.
 Even identical twins often had very different responses to the exact same meal.

-Genes accounted for 30% of the variation in glucose responses and just 4% of the variance in triglycerides.
+Genes accounted for 30% of the variation in glucose responses and just 4% of the variability in triglycerides.

 Intraindividual consistency